British Aviation Services: History

 In 1954, P&O subsidiary General Steam Navigation became BAS Group's controlling shareholder with a 70% stake.
 Eagle Star Insurance and Cable & Wireless were minority shareholders that respectively owned 20% and 10% of BAS's share capital.
 The completion of the Air Kruise and Aquila Airways acquisitions by 1 May 1954 resulted in another enlargement of BAS Group.
-At this point, BAS assumed the role of the enlarged group's parent company, while Britavia became one of its airline subsidiaries.

-Nineteen fifty-four was also the year Britavia purchased four Hermes from British Overseas Airways Corporation (BOAC).
+At this point, BAS assumed the role of the enlarged group's parent company, while Britavia Ltd. (legally established in 1949) became one of its subsidiaries.
+This was also the year Britavia purchased four Hermes from British Overseas Airways Corporation (BOAC).
 These aircraft were allocated to Britavia's Hermes Division at Blackbushe and formed the core fleet for the airline's trooping flights and IT services.

-In May 1955, BAS took over Isle of Man-based Manx Airlines, an independent airline operating charter flights and regional scheduled services.

-On 14 November 1955, a Britavia Handley Page Hermes 4 (G-ALDU) operated the type's first flight across the North Atlantic.
+In May 1955, BAS took over Isle of Man-based Manx Airlines (first airline with such corporate name), an independent airline operating charter flights and regional scheduled services.
+On 14 November of this same year, a Britavia Handley Page Hermes 4 (G-ALDU) operated the type's first flight across the North Atlantic.
 The aircraft had been chartered to carry 39 members of a ship's relief crew from Blackbushe to New York and to return the replaced crew to the UK.
 The outbound flight routed via Shannon and Gander.
 Flying time was 17 hours and 15 minutes.
 The return leg included a stop in Gander and took 16 hours 9 minutes.

-In December 1955, BAS agreed to buy out David Brown and Eric Rylands, the owners of Blackpool-based Lancashire Aircraft Corporation (LAC).
+In the following December, BAS agreed to buy out David Brown and Eric Rylands, the owners of Blackpool-based Lancashire Aircraft Corporation (LAC).
 BAS's acquisition of LAC did not include the assets of Skyways Ltd, at the time the latter's biggest operating subsidiary.

 In 1957, BAS gained control of Newcastle upon Tyne-based Dragon Airways, another independent regional operator.
 This acquisition concluded BAS's expansion.
-It was followed by formation of Silver City Airways's new northern passenger division, beginning with repainting the recently acquired airlines' aircraft into Silver City's silver, royal blue and white livery.

-Nineteen fifty-seven was also the year Britavia and fellow Hermes operators Airwork and Skyways lost the bulk of their trooping business to Hunting-Clan, another contemporary independent rival, as a consequence of the Government's growing dissatisfaction with the operational performance and high costs of the aging Hermes fleet that was contracted from Britavia and its independent rivals to operate most of these flights.
-Apart from Britavia itself, BAS Group's operating subsidiaries encompassed Silver City Airways, Air Kruise, Aquila Airways, LAC and the original Manx Airlines.
+It was followed by formation of Silver City Airways's new Northern passenger division (combining Dragon Airways + Lancashire Aircraft + Manx Airlines operations), beginning with repainting the recently acquired airlines' aircraft into Silver City's silver, royal blue and white livery.
+This was also the year Britavia and fellow Hermes operators Airwork and Skyways lost the bulk of their trooping business to Hunting-Clan, another contemporary independent rival, as a consequence of the Government's growing dissatisfaction with the operational performance and high costs of the aging Hermes fleet that was contracted from Britavia and its independent rivals to operate most of these flights.
+Apart from Britavia itself, BAS Group's operating subsidiaries encompassed Silver City Airways, Air Kruise, Aquila Airways, LAC and Manx Airlines.